Wednesday, June 30th 2021, 2:34 pm - The weather hasn't always cooperated when celebrating Canada's birthday.

-Statistically, someone across our vast home and native land may be having less-than-ideal weather for the Canada Day holiday (this year it's the Prairies' turn)
+Statistically, someone across our vast home and native land is likely to have less-than-ideal weather for the Canada Day holiday (this year it's the Prairies' turn)

 If your corner of Canada features some stormy skies today, take heart: At least it's (probably) not raining fish.

 Here are some of the worst weather events to hit Canada on July 1.

 CANADA DAY TORNADOES

 Canada's birthday was marked with destruction on July 1, 1881, when a tornado struck a Mennonite settlement near Niverville, Man.